Our Medical Eye Services

 Whether your vision is impaired or you’re looking to improve your facial appearance through cosmetic services such as botox for hooded eyes or under eye filler injections, Wolfe Eye Clinic’s fellowship trained oculofacial specialists are here to help.
 Experts in the careful evaluation and reconstruction of oculoplastic structures, you can trust you’re in good hands.

-Wolfe Eye Clinic oculofacial specialists offer evaluation and treatment in Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa.
+Wolfe Eye Clinic oculofacial specialists offer evaluation and treatment in Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown.

 Learn More About Oculofacial Plastics